jaalto/project--shell-script-performance-and-portability/README.md

 # SHELL SCRIPT PERFORMANCE TESTS

-How can you write faster and more optimized shell scripts?
+How can you make shell scripts to run faster?
 That's the question these test cases on aim to answer.

 - [RESULTS](./doc/RESULTS.md)